Chief Concern: Hoarse voice and trouble eating.

-HEENT: Eyes as shown below, both constrict with direct and indirect light.
-Left side of face more ruddy than right.
-Both pupils are round.
-Fundus normal with sharp optic disks.
-Gag reflex decreased on left, uvula pulls to the right when saying “aaaaah.”
-Tongue deviates to left, left side of tongue is swollen.
+Eyes as shown below.
+Pupils constrict with both direct and indirect light but the left appears smaller than the right.
+Fundi are normal with sharp optic disks.
+The left side of face appears more ruddy than the right and while the right side is perspiring, the left side is not.
+Gag reflex is decreased on the left and the uvula pulls to the right when saying “aaaaah.”
+His tongue deviates to the left when protruded.
 Left neck is tender to palpation.
-No carotid bruit.
+No carotid bruits.

 Abd: Soft, nontender, no organomegaly, normal bowel sounds